 - 7. Operator must carefully operate equipment, during application, under the same conditions as during calibration.
 Ensure solution is thoroughly mixed before application and continue to agitate during application, if possible.
 The test substance must be applied uniformly to the entire test area. - 8.
-After the application, the container/tank will be triple-rinsed with water, then rinsed with ammonia, then triple-rinsed with water again.
-Spray system will be flushed through with an ammonia/water mixture, then flushed through with water alone.
-Cleaning should be recorded in the appropriate log(s). - Remedial action to be taken in case of failure or malfunction should include: - Immediately report malfunction to the Field Research Director (FRD). - b.
+Thorough cleaning of the applicator will be done after each period of use and when changing test substances. - 9.
+Remedial action to be taken in case of failure or malfunction should include: - a.
+Immediately report malfunction to the Field Research Director (FRD). - b.
 If problems occur during application, refer to SOP 6.5. - c.
 Any repairs and replacement of parts, other than changing nozzles and/or strainers while creating a different setup of the boom, will be documented as non-routine maintenance in the appropriate maintenance log(s). - d.
 Changes of nozzles and/or strainers while creating a different setup of the boom will be documented as routine maintenance in the appropriate log(s) - 10.
 Personnel currently operating the equipment are responsible for the maintenance and remedial action taken in case of malfunction. - 11.
 When not in use, equipment used for GLP trials will be kept in a secure location to avoid the possibility of contamination and tampering.
 This may include a locked cover on the bed of a truck.